eddy147/gemini.vim/README.md

 # gemini.vim
-vim (not lua) colorscheme in the colors as shown in code examples as in AI.
+vim (not lua) colorscheme in the colors as shown in code examples of Gemini AI.

 ![Example](./gemini-colorscheme.jpg)